PresentCreativeLLC/litegui.js/README.md

 ```

 Now open index.html in your browser.
 You should see a menu bar on the top of the screen.
 That might be pretty nifty,
-but it's not yet doing anything usefull.
+but it's not yet doing anything useful.
 Let's fix that by adding a settings dialog

 Add the following code to init.js after the call to LiteGUI.init():
 ```javascript